8 Email Marketing Tips for Schools

 4) Always assess what your CTA is

 It can be easy to write a fantastic piece of email content but forget to include the action you want your user to take.
-Is it to fill out a survey?
-Or do you want them to watch the video of that graduation ceremony?
-Whatever it is, make sure it’s clear what the user needs to do next.
+Do you want them to fill out a survey?
+Or do you want them to watch the video of the recent graduation ceremony?
+Whatever it is, always make sure it’s clear what the user needs to do next.

 5) Consider the frequency